Last updated:

 Prevention

-The XP patient’s surroundings (e.g., home, school, and work) should be tested for levels of UV using a UV light meter.
-The meter can help identify areas of increased UV and sources of damaging UV (e.g., from halogen, and unshielded florescent light bulbs and mercury vapor lamps).
+The surroundings (e.g., home, school and work) should be tested for levels of UV using a UV light meter.
+The meter can help identify areas of increased UV and sources of damaging UV (e.g., from halogen and unshielded florescent light bulbs and mercury vapor lamps).
 These sources of UV should be eliminated from the environment.
-Since UV can pass through glass, widows in homes, schools, workplaces, and cars of XP patient should be treated with UV blocking film.
+Since UV can pass through glass, windows in homes, schools, workplaces and cars should be treated with UV blocking film.

-Certain carcinogens in cigarette smoke damage DNA in ways similar to UV and exposure to secondhand cigarette smoke should be avoided.
-XP patients who have smoked cigarettes have developed lung cancers.
+Certain carcinogens in cigarette smoke damage DNA in ways similar to UV so exposure to cigarette smoke (including second-hand smoke) should be avoided.
+People with XP who smoke cigarettes have developed lung cancer at an early age.

-The skin (including the scalp, lips, tongue, and eyelids) should be examined by a dermatologist every 6-12 months (or more often if necessary) to detect precancerous and cancerous lesions.
-Prompt removal of any skin cancers is necessary to prevent further growth or spread of the lesions.
+The skin (including the scalp, lips, tongue and eyelids) should be examined by a dermatologist or other knowledgeable health care provider every 6-12 months (or more often if necessary) to detect precancerous and cancerous lesions.
+Prompt removal of skin cancers is necessary to prevent further growth or spread of the lesions.
 Affected individuals and guardians of children should be instructed in skin examination techniques to aid in the early detection of possible skin cancers.
+Full body photographic images including close-ups may be useful for following patients to detect newly appearing skin lesions or changes in pre-existing lesions.

-Individuals should also undergo routine eye exams by an ophthalmologist.
-The eyelids should be examined for ectropion (drooping and sagging), entropion (inward rotation, which may cause eye irritation), and pterygia/pinguecula (benign growths on the surface of the eyes).
-The cornea, which covers the eye, should be assessed for clouding, and the eyes should be tested for dryness; in the Schirmer test, a filter paper is placed under the eyelids to measure absorption of tears.
+Individuals should also undergo routine eye exams with an ophthalmologist.
+The eyelids should be examined for ectropion (drooping and sagging), entropion (inward rotation, which may cause eye irritation) and pterygia/pinguecula (benign growths on the surface of the eyes).
+The cornea, which covers the eye, should be assessed for clouding and the eyes should be tested for dryness; in the Schirmer test, a filter paper is placed under the eyelids to measure absorption of tears.
 A dilated eye exam is important to assess for any changes in the retina (back of the eye).

-Basic neurologic examinations including measuring the occipital frontal circumference (to determine the presence of microcephaly) and assessing for the presence of deep tendon reflexes, should be part of the routine care of an XP patient.
+Basic neurologic examinations including measuring the occipital frontal circumference (to determine the presence of microcephaly) and assessing for the presence of deep tendon reflexes should be part of the routine care of an XP patient.
 Hearing exams should be done on a regular basis to assess for early onset hearing loss, which is an indicator of XP with neurologic disease.
 If hearing loss is detected, hearing aids can be very beneficial in correcting the deficits.
 If neurologic problems are identified, more in-depth exams by a neurologist are indicated.
-In addition, MRIs can assess for changes that are commonly seen in the brains of XP patients who have neurodegeneration.
-XP patients who develop neurologic disease can have a peripheral neuropathy, which may be assessed by testing nerve conduction velocity (speed of electrical transmission) through the nerves of the arms and legs.
+In addition, MRI can assess for changes that are commonly seen in the brain of a person with XP who has neurodegeneration.
+People with XP who develop neurologic disease can have a peripheral neuropathy, which may be assessed by testing nerve conduction velocity (speed of electrical transmission) through the nerves of the arms and legs.

 Treatment of Skin Cancers